Chalkidiki: History

-The first Greek settlers in this area came from Chalcis and Eretria, ancient ionian cities in Euboea, around the 8th century BC who founded cities such as Mende, Toroni and Scione a second wave came from Andros in the 6th century BC who founded cities such as Akanthos.
+The first Greek settlers in this area came from Chalcis and Eretria, ancient ionian cities in Euboea, around the 8th century BC who founded cities such as Mende, Toroni and Scione.
+A second wave came from Andros in the 6th century BC who founded cities such as Akanthos.
 The ancient city of Stageira was the birthplace of the great philosopher Aristotle.
 Chalkidiki was an important theatre of war during the Peloponnesian War between Athens and Sparta.
 Later, the Greek colonies of the peninsula were conquered by Philip II of Macedon and Chalkidiki became part of Macedonia (ancient kingdom).
 After the end of the wars between the Macedonians and the Romans, the region became part of the Roman Empire, along with the rest of Greece.
 At the end of the Roman Republic (in 43 BC) a Roman colony was settled in Cassandreia, which was later (in 30 BC) resettled by Augustus.

 During the following centuries, Chalkidiki was part of the Byzantine Empire (East Roman Empire).
 On a chrysobull of Emperor Basil I, dated 885, the Holy Mountain (Mount Athos) was proclaimed a place of monks, and no laymen or farmers or cattle-breeders were allowed to be settled there.
 With the support of Nikephoros II Phokas, the Great Lavra monastery was founded soon afterwards.
-Today, over 2,000 monks from Greece and many other Eastern Orthodox countries, such as Romania, Moldova, Georgia, Bulgaria, Serbia, and Russia, live an ascetic life in Athos, isolated from the rest of the world.
 Athos with its monasteries has been self-governing ever since.
+Today, over 2,000 monks from Greece and many other Orthodox Christian countries, such as Romania, Moldova, Georgia, Bulgaria, Serbia, and Russia, live an ascetic life in Athos, isolated from the rest of the world.